 •Total length 31 feet 6 inches (9.6 meters); interior space for deportees 26 feet 2 inches (8 meters).

 •Total height 14 feet (4.3 meters) from the bottom of the wheel to the highest point of the car; interior space for deportees (ceiling curves down from the middle): 7 feet 4 inches (2.2 meters ) at the center; 7 feet (2.1 meters) at the sides.

 •Total width 13 feet 2 inches (4 meters, including the roofing); interior space for deportees: 8 feet 10 inches (2.7 meters).

 DIMENSIONS OF THE AVERAGE FREIGHT CAR USED FOR DEPORTATIONS IN HUNGARY

 Source for Hungarian railway car dimensions: Randolph L. Braham, The Politics of Genocide: The Holocaust in Hungary, Volume 1 (New York: The Rosenthal Institute for Holocaust Studies, 1994), p.
 686.

 NOTE FOR TEACHERS

 The Museum provides the dimensions of the railway car because of its significance as a historical artifact.
 However, please refer to the Museum's teacher guidelines for information about the dangers of simulating (based on a set of physical dimensions) the experience of deportation during the Holocaust.
-For a discussion of the dangers of classroom simulations and role plays about the Holocaust, please see Guideline 12 in the Online Workshop for teachers in the list of related links below.
+For a discussion of the dangers of classroom simulations and role plays about the Holocaust, please see the guideline about Methodological Choices in the related links below.